Five reasons why Fraser Island will be the royal favourite!

 Meghan is known to be a real foodie, and Fraser Island was certainly going to serve up a royal treat.
 An array of native bush tucker ingredients are grown right here on Fraser Island, from native nuts and berries bursting with flavour, to the refreshing citrus of lemon myrtle, that are freshly picked by our Chefs.

 The royal couple sampled a selection of dishes from Kingfisher Bay Resort’s Seabelle Restaurant, getting a true taste of our local Aussie fare.
+And now YOU can savour the flavours of Fraser just like Harry and Meghan, with our exclusive Cool Dingo bush tucker experience.
 It doesn’t get more unique than that!

 3. Secret Military Links